-You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 3.3 [Outline], page 51)).
-This can be done by having a "master" file in which you include the various files with the $T_EX$ macro '\input' or the LATEX macro '\include'.
+You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 3.3 [Outline], page 49)).
+This can be done by having a "master" file in which you include the various files with the TeX macro '\input' or the LATeX macro '\input'.
 These files may also include other files themselves.
 However, to format the document you must run the commands on the top level master file.